 How did Matthew die?

-There are several conflicting accounts about Matthew’s death.
+As with most of the apostles, it’s hard to say exactly how Matthew died.
+There are several conflicting accounts about his death.
 The earliest records say he carried out his ministry in “Ethiopia” (not what we consider Ethiopia, but a region south of the Caspian Sea), Persia, Macedonia, and/or Syria.

 Clement of Alexandria quotes Heracleon, one of the earliest commentators on the New Testament, as saying that Matthew died naturally: